Mahiuha/alx-checker/README.md

 ## alx-checker.

-##### checker tool to avoid using your browser to check manaully every task of your current project
+##### A command line checker tool to avoid using your browser to check manaully every task of your current project

 ```$ git clone git@github.com:Mahiuha/alx-cheker.git```